enkidevs/curriculum/git/workflow/staging-ii/create-a-new-branch-from-a-stash.md

 ## Practice

-You can test stashed code using a new branch “testing”:
+You can test stashed code using a new branch "testing":

 ```bash
 git ??? ??? ???